ross-sum/blissymbolics/README.md

   Leave Enable subpixel rendering for screen at the default of No

 * Download or unpack a clone of the repository into a directory somewhere that allows root access.
 You need to take care that root has access, for instance, if it is a mounted drive, root may not have access.
 Best option is /usr/local/src/
-* From the top level of the blissymbolics directory, as the user that unpacked the clone of the repository, execute the script: chmod +x system/*
+* From the top level of the blissymbolics directory, as the user that unpacked the clone of the repository, execute the commands: chmod +x system/* chmod +x src/commands/*
 * From the top level of the blissymbolics directory, as root, execute the script:

     system/install_bliss.sh